leminhtuan2015/Today-I-Learn/language_python/python_pip.md

 ### Python packages

-* https://pypi.org/ : This is the package server for Python
+* https://pypi.org/ : This is the package server for Python (pypi = Python Package Index)
   * The same for IOS pod: https://cocoapods.org/
   * The same for Android gradle: https://mvnrepository.com/